Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Unlock your dream job in Canada now!
 Fast-track your job search with our smart resume tips and examples.
 Download our FREE Canadian-style resume template to craft a standout resume tailored to the Canadian job market, save time by skipping the research and guesswork, and easily customize and update your resume.
 Don’t wait—download your guide today and take the first step towards your new career in Canada!

 This final section is more than just closing your letter.
 It’s about opening the door to further contact.
 This is where you state what your next action will be.
-For example, you could state that you will phone or email the reader to follow up or arrange a time to meet.
+For example, you could state that you will phone or email the reader to follow up or arrange a time for an interview.

 Research the company before you write your cover letter